 Officials / Starter

-- Each meet needs at least 4 officials to run efficiently.
-If your child swims year round – becoming an official is a great way to fulfill your volunteer requirement on your winter league.
+- Each meet needs at least 2 officials to run efficiently.
+If your child swims year-round, becoming an official is a great way to fulfill your volunteer requirement.

-- The team and TCAL will train parents interested in officiating.
-It is not necessary to have a swimming background – although it may help.
+- The team and SSCL will train parents interested in officiating.
+It is not necessary to have a swimming background, although it may help.
 You will need to learn details of each stroke and turn, common disqualifications to look out for, and ultimately keep the meets safe and fair.

 - The starter uses the starting system and works with the announcer to begin each race according to league regulations.
 The starter must keep a close eye on officials and starts to be ready for false starts and occasional mishaps.

-- Volunteers interested in being trained as an Official should email firstname.lastname@example.org to coordinate with Matt Fortney
+- Volunteers interested in being trained as an Official should email email@example.com to coordinate with Bill Litfin

 - Inputs the times for each swimmer from the cards brought to them by the card runner